Battle of Westerplatte: Tourist attraction

 The Polish 75 mm field gun became one of Germany's first war trophies of World War II, displayed on a column at Flensburg.
 After the war, it was moved to stand before the Naval Academy Mürwik.

 Westerplatte's Guardhouses I, III and IV, the power plant, and the barracks survived the war.
-In 1946, a Cemetery of the Fallen Defenders of Westerplatte and a Tomb of the Unknown Soldier were established on the peninsula; the cemetery was placed near the destroyed Guardhouse V. During the early postwar Stalinist era, Westerplatte was presented as a symbol of Poland's prewar anticommunist government and was marginalised in official history; Dr. Mieczysław Słaby, the garrison surgeon at Westerplatte, was arrested, tortured and died in the custody of the Ministry of Public Security in 1948.
+In 1946, a Cemetery of the Fallen Defenders of Westerplatte and a Tomb of the Unknown Soldier were established on the peninsula; the cemetery was placed near the destroyed Guardhouse V. During the early postwar Stalinist era, Westerplatte was presented as a symbol of Poland's prewar anticommunist government and was marginalised in official history; Mieczysław Słaby, the garrison surgeon at Westerplatte, was arrested, tortured and died in the custody of the Ministry of Public Security in 1948.
 After the mid-1950s liberalization, Westerplatte was repurposed as a communist propaganda symbol; in 1956, the Polish Naval Academy was named for the "Heroes of Westerplatte", and that name began to be given to schools, streets, and other institutions.
 In 1962 a Christian cross at the cemetery was replaced with a Soviet T-34 tank, and the first government-organized remembrances began at Westerplatte.
 In 1966, a Westerplatte Monument, a 25 m-tall obelisk atop a mound, was erected at Westerplatte, set within a park, with smaller installations.
 Westerplatte became a popular tourist attraction.
 Later, Guardhouse I was relocated in order to save it from destruction during the construction of a new harbour channel.
 In 1971, Sucharski's grave was relocated to Westerplatte from his original burial place in Italy.
 In 1974, a small museum was opened in the renovated Guardhouse I. Since the 1980s, Westerplatte has been administered by the National Museum in Gdańsk.
 In 1981, the cross was restored to the cemetery.
 In June 1987, Westerplatte was visited by Pope John Paul II; his visit is commemorated by a plaque unveiled in 2015.

 Following the fall of communism in Eastern and Central Europe, a change symbolic of Poland's political transformation was the 2007 transfer of the Soviet T-34 tank from the cemetery to a museum in another town.
 In 2001, the Polish government recognised Westerplatte's ruins as an object of cultural heritage.
 On 1 September 2003, the site was designated an official Historic Monument.
 In the mid-2010s, the Polish government decided to create a dedicated Westerplatte Museum, commemorating the 1939 battle; as of 2019, the museum was planned to be opened in 2026.